 What: The crown jewel of Mount Rainier National Park is the 93 mile/105km Wonderland Trail which circumnavigates the mountain.
 If you aren’t up to the entire Wonderland Trail, you can tackle shorter sections of it or backpack on some of the parks other trails.
 Find out more on the Mount Rainier National Park website.

 When to Reserve: Mount Rainier permits work on a lottery system.
-Submit your lottery application between March 15 and May 22, 2021 for the summer season.
-All reservation requests received between March 15 and May 22 go into a lottery for priority.
-All reservation requests received May 22 onwards are processed in the order they were received.
+Submit your lottery application between March 2 and March 14, 2021 for the summer season.
+All reservation requests during this period go into a lottery for priority.
+If you don’t enter the lottery, you can make reservation applications starting April 27, 2021.
+All reservation requests received April 27 onwards are processed in the order they were received.

 Tips and Tricks For Getting a Reservation: Submit several alternative itineraries.
 You can only submit one reservation request per person so consider having everyone in your group submit requests.